You are here:

 On February 3, 1964, an estimated 464,400 students - almost half the city’s enrollment - boycotted New York City’s segregated school system.
 Getting that many people to stay out of school and walk on picket lines in front of schools, all peacefully, required a great deal of work.
 So did organizing Freedom Schools, where children who were out of school could be safe, have meals, and learn.

-Tags: women's activism, protest, racial segregation, organizing, joy, autonomous educational spaces, multiracial organizing,
+Tags: women's activism, protest, racist segregation, organizing, joy, autonomous educational spaces, multiracial organizing

 Date: Feb 8, 1964

-How to cite: “The Will and the Way of the Boycotters,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/boycotting-ny-schools/1964-boycotts/will-and-way-of-boycotters.
+How to cite: “The Will and the Way of the Boycotters,” Gertrude Wilson, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/will-and-way-of-boycotters.

-- Does the reporting of the Amsterdam News, one of New York’s Black newspapers, make the demonstration seem like a success or a failure?
+- Did the reporting of the Amsterdam News, one of New York’s Black newspapers, make the demonstration seem like a success or a failure?
 Why do you think so?

-- Do those participating in the demonstration seem to be enjoying themselves?
+- Did those participating in the demonstration seem to be enjoying themselves?
 What evidence do you see in the text?

-- Why do you think Gertrude Wilson and the Amsterdam News emphasize the racial and class diversity of those supporting the boycott?
+- Why do you think Gertrude Wilson and the Amsterdam News emphasized the racial and class diversity of those supporting the boycott?
 Why is this important?